UPPMAX/HPC-python/docs/day3/batch.rst

             # Asking for one V100 card
             #SBATCH --gpus=1
             #SBATCH -C v100

+            # Set a path where the example programs are installed.
+            # Change the below to your own path to where you placed the example programs
+            MYPATH=/proj/nobackup/hpc-python-spring/<your-dir>/HPC-python/Exercises/examples/programs/

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1
             module load GCC/12.3.0 OpenMPI/4.1.5 Python/3.11.3 SciPy-bundle/2023.07 numba/0.58.1

             # Run your Python script
-            python compute.py
+            python $MYPATH/compute.py

    .. tab:: LUNARC

-        Example with running ``compute.py`` on Kebnekaise.
+        Example with running ``compute.py`` on Cosmos.

         .. code-block:: bash